CuriousAI/mean-teacher/tensorflow/README.md

 * `python train_svhn.py` to train on SVHN using 500 labels
 * `python train_cifar10.py` to train on CIFAR-10 using 4000 labels

+These runners converge fairly quickly and produce a fair accuracy.

 To reproduce the experiments in the paper run: `python -m experiments.cifar10_final_eval` or similar.
+They use different hyperparameters, and each of the runs takes roughly four times as long to converge as the example runners above.
-See the experiments directory for all the experiments.
+See the experiments directory for the complete set of experiments.